 Anyhow, years later, when my adrenal and thyroid issues came to a head, I needed to change things, and coffee needed to go.

-It took a long time for me to wean myself off of the delicious drink, but I finally did it.
+It took a long time but I finally did it.

 My favorite way to drink this coffee substitute is as follows: